Skip to main content

 Role

-View the relations tab and Map of relations
+View the Map of relations

 Adding, editing and removing relationsManage relation types